Utah Friends of Paleontology supports The Utahraptor Project,

 Great Basin Chapter Meeting

-The Utah Friends of Paleontology, Great Basin Chapter's October meeting will feature speaker: Nathan Ong, University of Utah.
-Nathan's topic will be, Exploring the Paleontology of Moab through the Jurassic Walks and Talks Program.
+The Utah Friends of Paleontology, Great Basin Chapter's October meeting will feature speaker: Courtney Wagner, University of Utah Department of Geology & Geophysics Magnetotactic Bacteria: Journey from the Modern

 Thursday, November 9, 7:00 pm at the Department of Natural Resources Auditorium — 1594 W. North Temple, Salt Lake City, Utah.
 Free and open to the public.